Education & Tours

 - The cost for the Museum School Program is $1500/ per week.
 Special funding may apply.
 Please contact Fanshawe Pioneer Village for further details.

-- NEW!
-Denfield General Store will be open by request during our Upper Canada Christmas Program.
-Teachers must indicate during registration that they would like their students to visit the store for unique souvenirs, toys, candy and more!
+Be sure to stop by Denfield General Store for unique souvenirs, toys, candy and more!
 Available November 26 - December 19, 2013

 Unless buses are cancelled or weather becomes extreme (severe blizzards or lightning storms) it is expected that our programming will proceed.
 If we are not able to re-book cancelled school visits, schools canceling less than 72 hours in advance will be charged a flat rate of $50.00.